theodorehadges/quadcopter-drone/README.md

 The TED-Copter5000 is an Arduino-based 4-motor/propeller quadcopter controlled by a radio transmitter/receiver.
 It uses sensors (a breakoutboard with a gyroscope and accelerometer) to automatically orient itself to stay upright.

 # Bill of Materials (general):
--frame with integrated PCB wiring -accelerometer/gyroscope breakout board
+* frame with integrated PCB wiring
+* accelerometer/gyroscope breakout board
--4 motors and ESCs
+* 4 motors and ESCs
--4 sets of propellers
+* 4 sets of propellers
--battery and charger
+* battery and charger
--radio transmitter and receiver
+* radio transmitter and receiver
--arduino UNO board
+* arduino UNO board
--standard electronics components (resistors, diodes, wire, LEDs, etc)
+* standard electronics components (resistors, diodes, wire, LEDs, etc)

 ![dronepic](https://github.com/theodorehadges/quadcopter-drone/blob/master/images/tabledrone.JPG "The drone!")